-4Based on the 2018 Mississippi College- and Career- Readiness Standards for Social Studies, AP World History, DC World Civilization I, AP European History, or DC Western Civilization I may be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
+Based on the 2018 Mississippi College- and Career- Readiness Standards for Social Studies, AP World History, DC World Civilization I, AP European History, or DC Western Civilization I may be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
 AP United States History or DC United States History II may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.
 A student taking an AP or DC course in lieu of a course with a required end-of-course state test shall take the requisite MAAP test.
 AP Government and Politics: United States and DC American National may be accepted in lieu of the required United States Government course.
-IB-DP History of the Americas I may be accepted in lieu of the required U.S. History course for students enrolled in the IB program.
-IB-DP History of the Americas II may be accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
+IB-DP History of the Americas I may be accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
 MYP U.S. Government may be accepted in lieu of the required Government course for students enrolled in the IB program.
 Cambridge IGCSE American History or Cambridge International AS level history may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.

-5A.P.
+A.P.
 Macroeconomics, A.P.
 Microeconomics, DC Macroeconomics, or DC Microeconomics can be taken in lieu of the required Economics course.
 For approved Career and Technical course substitutions see Appendix A-12.

-6The Carnegie credit earned for a State/Local Government course in any other state by an out-of-state transfer student who enters after the sophomore year can stand in lieu of Mississippi Studies or Mississippi State and Local Government.
+The Carnegie credit earned for a State/Local Government course in any other state by an out-of-state transfer student who enters after the sophomore year can stand in lieu of Mississippi Studies or Mississippi State and Local Government.
 If the transfer student took a State/Local Government course in a grade level that did not award Carnegie unit credit, then any other one-half (1⁄2) unit social studies course may be accepted.
 An out-of-state student who transfers after the junior year may substitute any other one-half (1⁄2) unit social studies course.
 IB-DP History of the Americas II is accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.

-7The graduation requirement for one-half (1⁄2) unit in physical education may include participation in interscholastic athletic activities, choral performance courses for show choir (i.e. Choral, Music-Choral-Ensembles), instrumental performance courses (i.e. Band, Music Instrumental Ensembles, Strings), dance performance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association.
+The graduation requirement for one-half (1⁄2) unit in physical education may include participation in interscholastic athletic activities, choral performance courses for show choir (i.e., Choral, Music-Choral-Ensembles), instrumental performance courses (i.e., Band, Music Instrumental Ensembles, Strings), dance performance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association.
 Only one (1) elective unit in physical education including participation in interscholastic athletic activities, choral performance courses for show choir (i.e. Choral, Music-Choral-Ensembles), instrumental performance courses (i.e. Band, Music Instrumental Ensembles, Strings), dance performance courses or JROTC that meet the instructional requirements specified in the Fitness through Physical Education Framework and that are sanctioned by the Mississippi High School Activities Association may be applied each year to the minimum 24 required Carnegie units.
 If a local district has graduation requirements above the state requirements, the district may award additional units as outlined in the local school board policy.

-8Successful completion of JROTC I and JROTC II may be accepted in lieu of Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
+Successful completion of JROTC I and JROTC II may be accepted in lieu of Contemporary Health to meet the graduation requirement for one-half (1⁄2) Carnegie unit in Health.
 For approved Career and Technical course substitutions see Appendix A-12.